Cairns Regional Council

 Blake, Lanskey and Bonneau.
 This meant that every now and then I would be the ‘swing vote’ who could decide a matter.
 While many good projects and good developments were supported by all Councillors, that was rarely reported.
 The media is always more likely to report where there is conflict.

 I find it disappointing that people focus on what Councillor’s political beliefs are.
 The truth is politics is very important at the federal level, it is important at the state level, but it is not very important at local government level.
 For me being on Council was about getting good outcomes for the community.
 My focus, was using my ‘swing vote’ on council to get as many good outcomes for my division and the region as I could.
 It is worth looking at some of those projects where my vote was decisive.

 CBD to Aeroglen Cycleway

 One of the issues where my vote was decisive was the Cairns to CBD Aeroglen cycleway.
-It is hard to believe now, but around this time cycleways was seen by some as ‘greenie lefty’ idea, with Conservatives in the community not as supportive.
+It is hard to believe now, but around this time cycleways were seen by some as ‘greenie lefty’ idea, with Conservatives in the community not as supportive.
 My vote in favour of the cycleway allowed the project to proceed.

 Cairns Hockey is an important sporting stakeholder that has (like many other sports) long term infrastructure plans to be progressed in stages.
-They also depend on a combination of funding sources, such as council and state government, to move forward with each stage.
+They also depend on a combination of funding sources, such as council and state government to move forward with each stage.

 There was no way I was going to have Cairns miss out on this worthwhile project just because the right bureaucratic boxes had not been ticked.
 I voted with the Conservative Councillors to get the project over the line.
 As always, my vote was guided by securing something good for Cairns.